 So it is possible that a similar problem has happened here.
-A lot of the confusion disappears when note that here that the story flows much more smoothly in both content and participants if we cut and paste verses 1-18 of Chapter Ten from the present position to follow immediately after verse 30 of Chapter Ten.
+A lot of the confusion disappears when we note here that the story flows much more smoothly in both content and participants if we cut and paste verses 1-18 of Chapter Ten from the present position to follow immediately after verse 30 of Chapter Ten.
 When we do this we see the subject shift much more smoothly from the healing of the blind man to the question of sheep following Jesus, and in this context the Pharisees are clearly those to whom Jesus is speaking.
-We have the text in its present form, but we'll keep this likely rearrangement in mind as we work with it.
+However, that's not the way it is as we have the text in its present form, but keep this possible or even likely rearrangement in mind as we work with it.

-While that concept may present a challenge for you, perhaps a much more difficult part of working with this text is trying to keep all the images and players straight.
-We move from bandits and thieves through shepherds, a gatekeeper and even the gate, all the while dipping knee-deep in sheep ... stuff!
+Now, let's look at more difficult issues, namely trying to keep all the images and players straight.
+As we progress through this text we move from bandits and thieves through shepherds, a gatekeeper and even the gate, all the while dipping knee-deep in sheep ... stuff!
 As long as we're mixing metaphors, let's try to take it one image at a time and see if we can unravel this ball of wool.

 "...anyone who does not enter the sheepfold by the gate but climbs in by another way is a thief and a bandit", Jesus begins.
 Wait a minute!
 Never mind the name calling, sticks and stones and thieves and bandits - what does he mean, "[enter] by another way"?
 What other way?
 Isn't the sheepfold supposed to represent the Kingdom?
-Is it thus possible to enter the Kingdom any way other than through Jesus?
-And then what about that gatekeeper?
+Is it thus even possible to enter the Kingdom any way other than through Jesus?
+And what about that gatekeeper?
 Who is that?
 Is it Jesus?
 Not here, because in this part of the story it seems pretty clear we're to see Jesus as the shepherd, so the gatekeeper must be someone else, and if the gatekeeper's role is to open the gate to let the shepherd (Jesus) in, the gatekeeper could only be God.
 However, it's not very comforting to picture God as a gatekeeper who only keeps an eye on the gate, and misses the bandits and thieves sneaking in over the wall.